frictionlessdata/frictionless-py/docs/extracting-data.md

 ### Pick/Skip Rows

-It's alike the field counterparts but it will be compared to the first cell of a row.
-All the queries below do the same thing for this file but take into account that when picking we need to also pick a header row.
+We can also select rows in a way similar to the Table's field counterpart.
+In the case of rows, the list of included/excluded elements will be compared to the first cell of a row.
+All the queries below do the same thing for this file but take into account that when providing the elements we need to also ensure a header row is delivered to the `extract` process.
 In addition, there is special value `<blank>` that matches a row if it's competely blank:

 ```python
 from frictionless import extract, Query